Getting started with the permit process

 Voluntary pre-application meeting.
 A voluntary pre-application meeting is an opportunity to meet directly with a Permitting Department technical specialist(s) and discuss your proposed project.
 They are designed to outline permit requirements and assess major site issues for a proposal in order to prepare the applicant for the permit intake and review process.
 The Permitting Department charges its standard hourly rate per staff person for this service.
 See pre-applications for more information about pre-application meetings for building permits and for land use permits as well as application forms.

 Critical Area Designations.
 The Critical Areas Designation allows the Permitting Department to designate the presence, type, and location of critical areas on a property at the beginning of the review process.
 Customers looking to develop or sell property are encouraged to take advantage of this designation process which can save a property owner unanticipated expense in advance of preparing detailed construction plans.
 The designation is assessed at the Permitting Department's standard hourly rate.
 For more information, see critical areas designation.

 Preferred consultant program.
 The Permitting Department's preferred consultant program offers permit customers the option of choosing a consultant from lists the Permitting Department maintains of individuals with a proven track record of high quality work in King County.
 The Permitting Department developed this program to make the permitting process more efficient and less costly.
 For more information, see preferred consultants.

 *Note: To view PDFs, free software from Adobe is required.
 Windows Media requires Windows Media Player.
-For assistance, see helpful hints and streaming video.
+For assistance, see helpful hints.